cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/nlp/_index.md

 "The food in this restaurant was bad, not good at all."
 <--->

-## Different context all together
+## Different context alltogether
-"The valuation of this bank eroded soon after the 2008 crisis"
+"The bank's profits eroded soon after the 2008 crisis"

-"The bank of this river eroded after the 2008 floods"
+"The river's bank eroded after the 2008 floods"
 {{< /columns >}}

 Bag of words will fail to capture the different meaning especially in sentences like the restaurant reviews above that have the same distribution of words.
 One of key ideas that made NLP successful is the _distributional semantics_ that originated from Firth's work: A word’s meaning is given by the words that frequently appear close-by.
 When a word $w$ appears in a text, its context is the set of words that appear nearby (within a fixed-size window).
 Use the many contexts of $w$ to build up a representation of $w$.
 This is the main idea behind word2vec representations that we address next.